-Detailed recommendations and rationales can be found in Sections 4 to 11, and a complete list of in-scope items and recommendations is provided in Appendix A. The Committee's recommendations are provisional and may be revised based on feedback received during stakeholder consultation.
-A summary of the report's key recommendations is provided below.
+Detailed recommendations and rationales can be found in Sections 4 to 11, and a complete list of in-scope items and recommendations is provided in Appendix A. A summary of the report's key recommendations is provided below.

 1.1.1 Standard attendance recommendations